-She even noticed fluid in my dog’s ear (deep inside) and took a swab but she said there was no bacteria and it was just residual Mometamax medication, that couldn't be an inner ear infection...
+She took a swab but she said there was no bacteria and it was just residual Mometamax medication, that couldn't be an inner ear infection...

 I am lucky I had the availability and wherewithal to take her to Veterinary specialists and pay the high cost of an MRI (they gave me a military discount😊).
 The very competent and caring neurology veterinarian quickly proved it was severe middle and inner ear infection including a ruptured eardrum.

-Well, the excellent neurology vet proved G has a ruptured eardrum and the only thing done to her ear canal to rupture it was me applying the toxic Mometamax drops as prescribed by the first veterinarian who did the ear canal cleaning.
+Well, the neurology veterinarian I subsequently took her to proved G has a ruptured eardrum and the only thing done to her ear canal to rupture it was me applying the toxic Mometamax drops as prescribed by the first veterinarian who did the ear canal cleaning.
 I believe they ruptured her ear drum doing that!

 Don't let anyone in NC think any of this was from NC State Animal Hospital as it was NOT.
 I've taken Gorgeous there before for other things and they are competent, professional, compassionate, etc. The incompetent “primary” vet was in Durham NC.

 Please give kudos to the ER Veterinarian and Vet Techs here in N. Virginia at an Emergency & Specialists Hospital as they took G's condition very seriously, found the anti-nausea med (Ondansetron) that actually is helping my little dog.
 Also, rather than bringing G back to them every day or so for sub-cutaneous fluid injections, the Vet Tech train me how to do it!
-So now I have all the gear and fluids, needles, etc to do it myself so Gorgeous will be adequately hydrated as she battles the severe inner ear infection and the antibiotics and steroids which are bound to upset her GI tract for many weeks.
+So Gorgeous will be adequately hydrated as she battles the severe inner ear infection and the antibiotics and steroids which are bound to upset her GI tract for many weeks.

 So you can use any/all of this in your publication.
 It might help others to keep on their primary veterinarian (or find another), and to persist in their own judgment on what's wrong with their dog.
-If they have concerns, to go see a Veterinary specialist who (though a bit costly) is competent and who will figure it out correctly and quickly.
+If they have concerns, see a Veterinary specialist who (though a bit costly) will figure it out correctly and quickly.
 In this case it was critical for my dog since she was on NO antibiotics or pain meds while her external ear infection spread to her middle and inner ears!

 We still have a long road ahead.
 She's on prednisone for 9 days, Enrofloxacin for what they think will be 6-8 weeks, and Ondansetron every 12 hrs for nausea (Cerenia did not help her with nausea).